mklimek1/final-project/ref-cat.md

 [Wordfast](https://www.wordfast.com/products/wordfast_pro) is a CAT that started first as an add-on to Microsoft Word (now called Wordfast Classic).
 Later, it was developed into a desktop application, called Wordfast Pro.

 In this project, Wordfast Pro 8 ver.
-8.1.0 was used
+8.1.0 was used.

 [*Skip to section on Markdown in Wordfast Pro 8*](wordfast-01-settings.md)